mithril-security/blindai-preview/docs/docs/cloud-deployment.md

-# Cloud deployment

-You will find here some tutorials to deploy **BlindAI** on Azure DCsv3.
+# Deployment on Azure DCsv3.

+In order to run BlindAI using a VM, we need to make sure it has the right Intel SGX-ready hardware to run BlindAI.
+This is why you should use an [Azure DCsv3 VM](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv3-series) as it has all the required pre-requisites for deploying BlindAI.

-### Create the VM
+### Creating the VM

-You can easily deploy BlindAI on [Azure DCsv3 VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv3-series).
-BlindAI works out of the box, all you need to do is to follow those steps to deploy a VM :&#x20;

 First thing first, you need to create an account on Azure.
-If you want to try the service for free, it is strongly advised to subscribe [to the free trial.](https://azure.microsoft.com/en-us/free/) Click on the link to have more information.
+If you would like to try the service for free, you can get [a free trial.](https://azure.microsoft.com/en-us/free/) Follow the link for more information.

-Once you created your account and activated the free credits of $200, you can start searching for `Azure Confidential Computing` and then click on "Create".
+Once you have created your account and activated the free credits of $200, you can search for `Azure Confidential Computing` and then click on "Create".

 ![Confidential Computing VM](../assets/2022-02-24_11_09_07.png)